• Chairs

 Stephen Thorp, Cambridge U. (UK)

-Lluis Galbaby, Institute of Space Sciences (Spain)
+Lluis Galbany, Institute of Space Sciences (Spain)

 Emille E. O. Ishida, CNRS/UCA (France)